AdobeDocs/marketo.pt-BR/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/rescheduling-an-entire-program-from-the-schedule-view.md

    ![](assets/image2014-9-23-15-3a15-3a18.png)

 1. Selecione o menu suspenso Ação do evento .
-Escolha **Reprogramar Entradas**.
+Choose **Reprogramar Entradas**.

    ![](assets/image2014-9-23-15-3a15-3a53.png)